PurdueRCAC/hands-on-with-anvil/challenges/Python_Cupy_Basics/README.md

 $ module load PrgEnv-gnu
 $ module load rocm/5.3.0
 $ module load craype-accel-amd-gfx90a
-$ source ~/miniconda-frontier-handson/bin/activate base
+$ source ~/miniconda-anvil-handson/bin/activate base
 ```

 We loaded the "base" conda environment, but we need to create a new environment using the `conda create` command:

 ```
-$ conda create -p ~/.conda/envs/cupy-frontier python=3.10
+$ conda create -p ~/.conda/envs/cupy-anvil python=3.10
 ```

 >>  ---
 > NOTE: As noted in [Conda Basics](../Python_Conda_Basics), it is highly recommended to create new environments in the "Project Home" directory.
-> However, due to the limited disk quota and potential number of training participants on Frontier, we will be creating our environment in the "User Home" directory.
+> However, due to the limited disk quota and potential number of training participants on Anvil, we will be creating our environment in the "User Home" directory.
 >>  ---

 After following the prompts for creating your new environment, the installation should be successful, and you will see something similar to: